Referenced in this article

 - Episodic return of acute symptoms — brief recurrences of tremor, sweating, and severe anxiety, often triggered by stress or sleep deprivation

 PBWS is not a relapse, a return of an underlying anxiety disorder, or a sign that the taper failed.
 Behavioral interventions — CBT, mindfulness-based stress reduction, sleep hygiene protocols — reduce symptom severity during PBWS.
 Reinstating benzodiazepines for PBWS reverses the taper and is not clinically appropriate.
+The gradual taper that prevents both acute and protracted harm stands in direct contrast to abrupt cessation, and the next section explains why stopping cold-turkey is dangerous.

 Why can't benzodiazepines be stopped cold-turkey?